bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Well, I'm not surprised that this happened, because the fact that they were going after Tornado Cash made it clear that they would go after non-custodial systems, after non-custodial mixes.
 So it seemed like a matter of time before they would go after it and then obviously they always go after the biggest or at least a big one.
-So the only question was, were they going to go after Wasabi or were they going to go after Samurai?
+So the only question was, were they going to go after Wasabi or were they going to go after Samourai?
-Samurai has some interesting marketing that maybe made them more interesting to prosecute, but I don't know if the difference, you know, and of course we know that Wasabi was doing some proactive compliance-ish things, But I don't know why they picked one and the other.
+Samourai has some interesting marketing that maybe made them more interesting to prosecute, but I don't know if the difference, you know, and of course we know that Wasabi was doing some proactive compliance-ish things, But I don't know why they picked one and the other.
 Ultimately, we'll find out.
 What else was I going to say about it?

 Aaron: 00:08:40

-Well, it was my suggestion to just sort of explain how the Samurai Mixing actually works.
+Well, it was my suggestion to just sort of explain how the Samourai Mixing actually works.
 But at this point, should we just move on to the main topic of the episode?

+## Overview of Samourai Wallet Mixing Technology

 Sjors: 00:08:52

 No, I think it may make sense to briefly explain a little bit.
-So there's three aspects to Samurai Wallet, I think, that are relevant.
+So there's three aspects to Samourai Wallet, I think, that are relevant.
 One is It's not just a mixer, definitely not.
 It's a wallet, right?
 It's a non-custodial wallet.